 - Massage Therapists

-In 2021, nearly 309,800 fitness trainers and instructors worked in the United States.
-According to the federal government’s BLS, the median annual salary for fitness trainers and instructors in 2021 was $40,700, which translates to $19.48 per hour.
-In addition, the statisticians at the BLS anticipate the job growth for these professions to grow at a rate of 39% from 2020 to 2030.
+In 2021, nearly 309,800 fitness trainers, coaches, and instructors worked in the United States.
+The Bureau of Labor Statistics (BLS) reports the median annual base pay for fitness trainers and instructors is $40,700, or $19.57 per hour.
+The range of salaries is $22,960 to $75,940.
+In addition, the BLS expected job growth for these professions to be much faster than the average at a rate of 39% from 2020 to 2030.

-To fully understand the compensation for exercise science majors, review the percentile wages for exercise trainers or group fitness instructors –
+To fully understand the compensation for exercise science majors, review the associates degree in exercise science wages and percentile wages for exercise trainers or group fitness instructors.
+(BLS)

 ---|---|